schrodingersbox/www/README.md

 ## TODO

- * Add routing specs for engines
+ * Add "Learn more" link and page for each project